Foundation Home loans Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Foundation Home loans’s changes.
-Even though using the tool is not a prerequisite for Foundation Home loans , demonstrating you can stay up to date with Foundation Home loans’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your firm’s panel standing.
+This system assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Foundation Home loans’s changes.
+Even though utilising this technology is not a condition for being on the Foundation Home loans panel, demonstrating you can remain up to date with Foundation Home loans’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, leads to a PII saving.
+The system generates real-time alerts, automatically produces SRA and CQS reports, and will enhance your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Foundation Home loans